tvhahn/ml-tool-wear/README.md

 # ml-tool-wear
-"Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring" - Demonstration of methods as described in my MASc thesis.
+Demonstration of methods as described in my MASc thesis, "Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring."